Frequently Asked Questions

 + Do you ONLY offer therapy in Florida?

 No!
-I am also licensed to practice in the state of New York.
-So, I can work with clients who are either in Florida or New York.
-But, ONLY clients in those two states.
+I am also licensed to practice in the states of New York and Vermont.
+So, I can work with clients who are in any of these three states and only these three states.

 Because, here’s the thing...